Israel–United States relations: Jerusalem

-After capturing East Jerusalem in the 1967 Six-Day War, Israel annexed it and incorporated it into the Jerusalem Municipality, and has built neighborhoods and homes in Arab neighborhoods there, along with government offices.
+After capturing East Jerusalem in the 1967 Six-Day War, Israel annexed it and incorporated it into the Jerusalem Municipality, and has built neighborhoods as well as homes in Arab neighborhoods there, along with government offices.
 Israel has insisted that Jerusalem is its eternal and indivisible capital.
 The United States does not agree with this position and believes the permanent status of Jerusalem is still subject to negotiations.
-This is based on the UN's 1947 Partition plan for Palestine, which called for separate international administration of Jerusalem.
-This position was accepted at the time by most other countries and the Zionist leadership, but rejected by the Arab countries.
+According to the WINEP, this is based on the UN's 1947 Partition plan for Palestine, which called for separate international administration of Jerusalem which was accepted at the time by most UN countries and the Zionist leadership, but rejected by the Palestinian Arab leadership as well as Arab countries.
 Most countries had located their embassies in Tel Aviv before 1967; Jerusalem was also located on the contested border.
 The Declaration of Principles and subsequent Oslo Accords signed between Israel and the Palestine Liberation Organization in September 1993 similarly state that it is a subject for permanent status negotiations.
-US administrations have consistently indicated, by keeping the Embassy of the United States in Israel in Tel Aviv, that Jerusalem's status is unresolved.
+U.S. administrations have consistently indicated, by keeping the Embassy of the United States in Israel in Tel Aviv, that Jerusalem's status is unresolved.
+In 1999 both chambers of Congress recognized Jerusalem as the capital and in 2017, the United States president recognized Jerusalem as the capital of Israel and the embassy was moved to Jerusalem.

-In 1995, however, both houses of Congress overwhelmingly passed the Jerusalem Embassy Act to move the embassy to Jerusalem, no later than 31 May 1999, and suggested funding penalties on the State Department for non-compliance.
-Executive branch opposition to such a move, on constitutional questions of Congressional interference in foreign policy, as well as a series of presidential waivers, based on national security interests, have delayed the move by all successive administrations, since it was passed during the Clinton Administration.
+In 1995, however, both houses of Congress overwhelmingly passed the Jerusalem Embassy Act to move the embassy to Jerusalem, no later than May 31, 1999, and suggested funding penalties on the State Department for non-compliance.
+Executive branch opposition to such a move, on constitutional questions of Congressional interference in foreign policy, as well as a series of presidential waivers, based on national security interests, have delayed from the Clinton Administration until 2017.

-The US Consulate General in Jerusalem was first established in 1844, just inside the Jaffa Gate.
+The U.S. Consulate General in Jerusalem was first established in 1844, just inside the Jaffa Gate.
 A permanent consular office was established in 1856 in this same building.
 The mission moved to Street of the Prophets in the late 19th century, and to its present location on Agron Street in 1912.
-The Consulate General on Nablus Road in East Jerusalem was built in 1868 by the Vester family, the owners of the American Colony Hotel.
-In 2006, the US Consulate General on Agron Road leased an adjacent building, a Lazarist monastery built in the 1860s, to provide more office space.
+The consulate general on Nablus Road in East Jerusalem was built in 1868 by the Vester family, the owners of the American Colony Hotel.
+In 2006, the U.S. Consulate General on Agron Road leased an adjacent building, a Lazarist monastery built in the 1860s, to provide more office space.